 We believe that our directors bring a broad range of leadership experience to the boardroom and regularly contribute to the thoughtful discussion involved in effectively overseeing the business and affairs of the Company.
 We believe that the atmosphere of our board is collegial, that all board members are well engaged in their responsibilities, and that all board members express their views and consider the opinions expressed by other directors.
-Three out of six directors on our board are independent under the Nasdaq listing standards and SEC rules, and Mr. Smith has been appointed as the lead director among our independent directors.
+Four out of the seven directors on our board are independent under the Nasdaq listing standards and SEC rules, and Mr. Smith has been appointed as the lead director among our independent directors.
 In such capacity, Mr. Smith's duties include presiding at all meetings of the board at which the Chairman of the Board is not present, including executive sessions of the independent directors, and serving as a liaison between the Chairman of the Board and the independent directors.
 We believe that all of our independent directors have demonstrated leadership in business enterprises and are familiar with board processes.
 Mr. Smith, as the chair of our Audit Committee, oversees the accounting and financial reporting processes, as well as compliance with legal and regulatory requirements.

-The Compensation Committee is comprised of two independent directors and two additional directors, including the chair.
-The Compensation Committee oversees the annual performance evaluation of our Chief Executive Officer and Chief Financial Officer as well as our compensation policies and practices and their impact on risk and risk management.
+The Compensation Committee is comprised of three independent directors and one additional director who is the chair of the committee, and is in compliance with Nasdaq transition rules for companies that ceased to be controlled companies.
+The Compensation Committee oversees the annual performance evaluation of our Chief Executive Officer, Chief Financial Officer and other named executive officers as well as our compensation policies and practices and their impact on risk and risk management.